 - Submit a letter of recommendation (two are preferred).

-- Submit all financial documentation requested by the Family Questionnaire and the Financial Aid Office.
+- Submit ASAP all financial documentation requested by the Financial Aid Office and/or EOP.

 Only complete applications are considered for admission to the program.
 All financial documentation requests must be met or your application will be considered incomplete.

 You are eligible for EOP as a transfer student provided you have been enrolled in EOP, College Discovery, Higher Education Opportunity Program (HEOP), Search for Education, Elevation and Knowledge (SEEK) or a similar program at your previous college.
 If your previous college did not have an EOP or similar program, you may be considered for transfer eligibility and should notify the college to which you are transferring.